Joint Workshop on Nano-Characterisation

 Invitation and registration

-For questions, please contact Reina Boerrigter (secretary 4TU.HTM).
+Registration is closed.
+Still, if you are interested to participate, please contact Reina Boerrigter (secretary 4TU.HTM).

 (Header picture: Bio-inspired immiscible polymer brush systems as efficient lubricants.
 Provided by Sissi de Beer in 2015.)